Southwest Chicken Pockets

 - In a large skillet, saute onion in oil until tender.
-Remove from the heat; stir in the chicken, beans, tomato and 1/4 cup chilies.
+Remove from the heat; stir in the chicken, beans, tomato and 1/4 cup chiles.

 - On a lightly floured surface, roll puff pastry into a 14-in. square.
 Cut into four squares.
 Spoon chicken mixture into the center of each square; sprinkle with cheese.

 - Brush egg over edges.
 Fold dough over filling, forming a triangle; pinch seams to seal.
 Transfer to a greased baking sheet and brush with remaining egg.
-Bake at 400° for 18-22 minutes or until golden brown.
+Bake at 400° until golden brown, 18-22 minutes.

-- Meanwhile, in a small bowl, combine sour cream and remaining chilies.
+- Meanwhile, in a small bowl, combine sour cream and remaining chiles.
 Serve with pockets.

 Nutrition Facts1 pocket with 2 tablespoon sauce: 600 calories, 28g fat (9g saturated fat), 88mg cholesterol, 880mg sodium, 58g carbohydrate (5g sugars, 10g fiber), 28g protein.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.